andamira/webera.sh/README.md

 # webera

-is a simple, handy & versatile shellscript for static website generation
+A handy, transparent and versatile shellscript for static website generation.

-It follows the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and depends on common tools like grep, sed, awk and coreutils to do its job.
+It follows the [Unix Philosophy](https://en.wikipedia.org/wiki/Unix_philosophy) and uses common unix commands (grep, sed, awk) to do its job.

-You can download the small script wherever there is Bash, and start creating your website.
+You can download the small script wherever there is Bash, and use it to create your website.

 ## Features

-- Custom commands and workflows for templates and static resources
+- Custom commands and workflows for processing templates and static resources
 - Template directives for:
 	- outputting commands
 	- nesting templates
 	- setting variables
-- Configuration files
+- Flexible configuration
-- Logging system
+- Decent logging system
-- Preview
+- Adaptable browser preview

 ## Quick Start